Public Transport in Cologne: Buying Tickets and Using Trams

 Cologne Bus Network

-The bus system has about 76 lines with numbers from 120 to 196, with some exceptions.
+Nevertheless, the bus system has about 76 lines with numbers from 120 to 196, with some exceptions.
 Different districts have different ranges of bus numbers.
 For example, Chorweiler uses numbers 120 and above, Rodenkirchen uses numbers 130 and above, and so on.

 Purchasing Tram Tickets And Fares: Single Tickets, Day Tickets, Weekly, And Monthly Passes